nikhilaravi/fac5-frontend/README.md

  * When it comes down to it, only a human can really determine the accessibility of a web page, but [WAVE](http://wave.webaim.org/) or other tools can help identify errors automatically
   * For example, you might have some text on a background that comes up with poor contrast and is therefore hard to read - like so
 ![Poor contrast example image](http://www.spaboomblog.com/wp-content/uploads/2007/08/low-contrast03.gif)

+#Chrome Dev Tools
+Interactive tool to live edit and test and HTML/CSS on existing websites To open dev tools click on **View > Developer Tools**

+Some cool things you can do:
+* View the mobile version of a site - click the little mobile phone icon in the top left of the developer tools window
+* Inspect element- view the HTML/CSS associated with elements on the web page.
+Click on the little magnifying glass in the dev tools window and move it across the webpage, hovering over the elements you want to investigate.
+If you click, it will take you to the relevant section in the code
+* Live edit HTML and CSS - change HTML/CSS properties in the dev tools window and see the website change in response!
+To increment numerical CSS values, use the up and down arrows.
+A strikethrough on the CSS value shows that the property value has been overridden- e.g in a list the individual ``` <li> ``` list element has inherited a color value from its parent ``` <ul> ``` class, but this may be replaced if a different colour is specified for ``` <li> ``` elements.
+* Test different layouts-move around sections of the HTML by dragging and dropping
+* View the box model- scroll down on the right hand side of the dev tools window and you'll see a set of rectangles - this shows the dimensions of the content, padding and the border.

+Lots more info [here](https://developer.chrome.com/devtools/docs/dom-and-styles) on the Dev Tools website.